-307. RULE GOVERNING REPORTING INDEMNITY AND MEDICAL PAYMENTS AND MAKING PAYMENT OF INDUSTRIAL SPECIAL INDEMNITY FUND ASSESSMENT.
+307. RULE GOVERNING REPORTING INDEMNITY AND MEDICAL PAYMENTS AND MAKING PAYMENT OF INDUSTRIAL SPECIAL INDEMNITY FUND (ISIF) ASSESSMENT.

-Pursuant to Section 72-327, Idaho Code, the state insurance fund, every authorized insurance carrier, and selfinsured employer in Idaho shall report annually to the Industrial Commission the total gross amount of medical only and Indemnity Benefits paid on Idaho worker's compensation claims during the applicable reporting period.
-This report is used to calculate the pro rata share of the annual assessment for the ISIF, under Section 72-327, Idaho Code.
-(3-23-22)
+Pursuant to Section 72-327, Idaho Code, the state insurance fund, every authorized insurance carrier, and self-insured employer in Idaho shall report annually to the Industrial Commission the total gross amount of medical only and Indemnity Benefits paid on Idaho worker's compensation claims during the applicable reporting period.
+This report is The reported indemnity payments only are used to calculate the pro rata share of the annual assessment for the ISIF, under Section 72-327, Idaho Code.